Embrace the New Reality of Link Building

 Developing a strategy that converts more visitors to buyers and more customers into brand advocates is the only approach that will sustain an online business today.
-Link building in 2015 is a business philosophy that says, I want to give customers what they want when they want it and do so in a meaningful, rewarding way.
+Link building is a business philosophy that says, I want to give customers what they want when they want it and do so in a meaningful, rewarding way.

 In this context, think of links as content.
 Links connect one web page to another, one web document to another with the goal of educating, informing, or inspiring your visitors.

 Links help users navigate through your website and serve to improve the customer experience.